Jakkarin-Promsee/My-Coding-Journey/README.md

             - Propeller design based on the three-structure of Senna Siamea leaves, developed through experimentation.

     - ### Challenges Faced
-        - Initially encountered issues with mixing efficiency, which were resolved by redesigning the mixing propeller.
+        - **Mixing Efficiency Issues**: Initially encountered problems with mixing efficiency, which were resolved by redesigning the mixing propeller.
-        - Faced problems with rubber getting stuck in the propeller, causing damage to the device.
+        - **Material Challenges**: Faced issues with rubber getting stuck in the propeller, causing damage to the device.
 This was resolved by changing the material used for the propeller.

     - ### Product
         <table>